-I did a spy job for SRI (Stanford Research International) and they liked the result, so they put me in charge of the road crew that did the survey for the NEXRAD project.
-That acronym stands for Next Generation of Radar.
+I did a spy job for SRI (Stanford Research International), and they liked the result, so they put me in charge of the road crew that surveyed for the NEXRAD project.
+That acronym stands for the Next Generation of Radar.
 You see it referred to on TV weather as Doppler Radar.
 Same stuff.

-We surveyed more than 100 prospective radar sites around the country.
+We surveyed more than 100 prospective NEXRAD sites around the country.

-This project was so political that it was very difficult to do the job correctly, imagine that:-) We pulled up to one location in the Miami, Florida area and within a mile of our assigned testing spot, I could see several log periodic antennas trained on Cuba.
+This project was so political that it was very difficult to do the job correctly.
+We pulled up to one location in the Miami, Florida area and within a mile of our assigned testing spot, I could see several log-periodic antennas trained on Cuba.
 There was no way in the world that whatever agency was doing the snooping would tolerate our 50 kW of radar.
-We would jam it up big time.
+That would jam it up big time.
 How come the person who did the pre-survey didn’t pick up on this?
 It was because the person doing that job knew nothing about radio.
-It wasn’t the only site that was totally wrong and a 5th grader could have known better.
+It wasn’t the only site that was wrong, and a 5th grader could have known better.